BloomTech-Labs/human-rights-first-ds-c/README.md

 ### 4️⃣ Key Features

-- feature one
-- feature two
-- feature three
-- feature four
-- feature five
+- User can browse incident map
+- User can view specific instances with original source links
+- User can view map with various filters

 ## 1️⃣ Tech Stack